-During the year, Mr. Sio, the Chairman and an executive director of the Company, held share interests and/or directorships in other companies which are principally engaged in property investment and development in Macau and Mainland China.
+During the year, Mr. Sio Tak Hong ("Mr. Sio"), the former Chairman and executive director of the Company (resigned on 29th December, 2021), held share interests and/or directorships in other companies which are principally engaged in property investment and development in Macau and Mainland China.
 Mr. Sio is therefore considered to have interests in businesses which compete or are likely to compete with the businesses of the Group pursuant to Rule 8.10 of the Listing Rules.